Local and global scalar curvature rigidity of Einstein manifolds: Prescribing scalar curvatures

 In our next theorem we will construct 1-parameter deformations of a metric $g$ with prescribed scalar curvature and volume form, and a symmetric two-tensor $h$ prescribed as the first derivative of the deformation.

-\begin{thm} Assume that $(M,g)$ is a compact Einstein manifold with boundary, which is not locally a warped product, and let $f_t$ be a $1$-parameter family of smooth functions whose supports are contained in the open set $\Omega$ which is relatively compact in the interior of $M$.
-Assume that $h \neq 0$ is a smooth TT-tensor with support in $\Omega$ satisfying
+\begin{thm} Assume that $(M,g)$ is a compact Einstein manifold with boundary, which is not locally a warped product.
+Let $f_t$ be a $1$-parameter family of smooth functions, with $C^3$-regularity in the parameter $t$.
+Assume that the $f_t$ are supported in the open set $\Omega$ which is relatively compact in the interior of $M$.
+Further, assume that $h \neq 0$ is a smooth TT-tensor with support in $\Omega$ satisfying

 Then there exists a $1$-parameter family $g_t$ of metrics with $g_0=g$ and $\frac{d}{dt}g_t |_{t=0} = h$ such that